Supporting social entrepreneurship at a local level

 Social entrepreneurs combine doing good with doing business to create a positive impact on society.
 This way social entrepreneurs solve real life societal and environmental challenges in innovative ways, while running a sustainable business.

 The initiatives cover a range of policy areas from legal frameworks, finance, market access and support structures, to education and skills.
-This compendium is the result of the Resilient Regional Ecosystems for Social Impact (R.R.E.S.I.) project, a EU funded partnership on exchanging best practices of local approaches to support social enterprises.
+This compendium is the result of the Resilient Regional Ecosystems for Social Impact (R.R.E.S.I.) project, a EU funded partnership on exchanging best practices of local approaches to support social enterprise.

 Impact City The Hague is the lead partner in this project.
 The Hague was one of the first cities in Europe to provide dedicated support to entrepreneurs and frontrunners who work on innovations for a better world.